tom-NI/qub_sw_eng/README.md

-# Queens University Belfast
-## Masters Software Engineering Module - code repository.
+# Masters Software Engineering Module - code repository.
 (Team Project)

 The codebase was for the team project in Software Engineering, which was to learn software modelling, engineering, UML, git.
 Learning outcomes were showcased by producing a command line game modelled off NASAs Artemis Mission.